Nexmo/station/app/views/contribute/guides/platform.md

 ## Webpack

 We use [Webpacker](https://github.com/rails/webpacker) to handle JavaScript in webpack with Ruby on Rails.
-We use the React intergration with this tool.
+We use the React integration with this tool.

 The JavaScript file that is loaded can be found at `/app/javascript/packs/application.js`.